Skip to main content

 Is PRP treatment painful?

-As fine needles are used for PRP injections, discomfort during the session is minimal.
+Because fine needles are used for PRP injections, discomfort during the session is minimal.

 How long can plasma be stored?